Setting Up the Development Environment

 Desktop Environment Setup for Cross-Compilation

-You can set it up yourself or get a pre-configured virtual machine from MRS Electronic.
+You can either set up the environment yourself or use a pre-configured virtual machine provided by MRS Electronic.

 Important

-The document solely focuses on development on a Linux host.
-However, it can be set up on a Windows host as well.
+This document focuses on development on a Linux host.
+However, it can also be set up on a Windows host.
 For more details, contact MRS Electronic.

-There are multiple virtualization techniques, but the document focuses on setting up an Ubuntu development environment using VirtualBox.
+There are multiple virtualization techniques, but this document focuses on setting up an Ubuntu development environment using VirtualBox.

 Download the latest version of VirtualBox according to your device’s architecture.